 SSH from the Browser allows you to use SSH to connect to a Google Compute Engine virtual machine instance from within the Google Cloud Platform Console.
 You do not need to install web browser extensions or additional software to use this feature.
 SSH from the Browser is an alternative to other methods of connecting to an instance.

-You can also open an SSH connection to an instance by clicking its name and then following the above steps using the SSH button that appears on the instance details page.
+Alternatively, you can open an SSH connection to an instance by clicking its name and clicking SSH from the instance details page.

 SSH from the Browser supports the following:

 - Web browsers: Latest version of Google Chrome, Firefox, Microsoft Edge, Microsoft Internet Explorer 11+ and Safari 8+.
 Note that Safari in private browser mode is not supported.

 - Virtual machine configurations: All Linux virtual machine images natively available in Google Cloud Platform.